-The proposed bond will force several immigration lawyers to make an unpleasant choice: switch to a different area of law or raise prices for representation.
+The proposed bond will force several permanent residence and green card lawyers to make an unpleasant choice: switch to a different area of law or raise prices for representation.
 Neither outcome benefits immigrants.

 Second, the bill prohibits attorneys from providing any services for payment in connection with immigration reform before S. 744, or a similar Act, has passed.

 Does this also mean lawyers are not allowed to discuss the impact of potential immigration reform changes with immigrants until an Act is officially the law?